learningequality/studio/README.md

 You're all setup now, and ready to start the Studio local development server:

-    make devserver
+    yarn run devserver

-Alternatively, you can run `pipenv run make devserver` or `yarn run devserver` This will start any of the required services (e.g. postgres, redis, minio) that are not already running.
+This will start any of the required services (e.g. postgres, redis, minio) that are not already running.
+(Alternatively, you can run `pipenv run make devserver`)

 Once you see the following output in your terminal, the server is ready: